blagorblagor/CardGame/README.txt

         on the root of project
 - Remove all from folder:
   distribution
   Important: Do not remove folder distribution.
-It must exist for compilation.x
+It must exist for compilation.
-- On console, from folder:
-  sources
-  run:
-  javac @sources.list -d ../classes
-  Note: Now, *.class files are compiled and can be found in folder:
-        classes
-        on the root of project
-- On console, enter root folder od the project, then enter folder: classes
+- On console, enter root folder of the project, then enter folder: classes
 - On console, from folder: